austral/specification/src/appendix/glossary.md

 ### Special Form ### {#g:special-form}

 A list with special evaluation rules.
-The first element of a special form is a &specialop;.
+The first element of a special form is a SPECIALOP.

 ### Special Operator ### {#g:special-operator}

-A symbol which, when it appears as the first element of a &form;, identifies the &form; as a special form.
+A symbol which, when it appears as the first element of a FORM, identifies the FORM as a special form.

 ### Symbol ### {#g:symbol}